NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/No Cause For Alarm.md

 **Prerequisites** trained in Diplomacy
 * * *
 You attempt to reduce panic.
-Attempt a Diplomacy check check, comparing it to the Will DC of creatures in a @Template\[emanation|distance:10\] around you who are [[Conditions/Frightened|Frightened]].
+Attempt a Diplomacy check check, comparing it to the Will DC of creatures in a 10-foot emanation around you who are [[Conditions/Frightened|Frightened]].
 Each of them is temporarily immune for 1 hour.

 * * *